 Strathcona’s Mission: To teach the wonder, spirit and worth of people and the natural world through outdoor pursuits.

-Exciting goals to have, but not easy ones live.
+Exciting goals to have, but not easy ones live up to.
 We achieve them with a set of core values called The Strathcona Circle: More with Less; Stewardship; Challenge by Choice; Living on the Edge; Generosity of Spirit; Happy Warrior.

 These six principles govern everything that happens at Strathcona Park Lodge, from the food we serve to the people we employ, and from our environmental ethos to our teaching style.
 We live them every day and teach them as part of all our programs, often by example.
 Here’s how.

 6 Core Values